jleonelion/kh-infra-w-tf/module2/iaas/README.md

 # now copy the public key into a file location that Terraform expects the file to be
 cp ~/.ssh/ec2_rsa.pub ec2_rsa.pub
 ```

+## Refactoring Excercise

+After exploring the configuration, go through the process of extracting certain constants into variables.

+Copy the [variables.tf](./end/variables.tf) file into your working directory and update the appropriate code areas in the other .tf files.